pythonomar22/hippodrome/README.md

 # Hippodrome

 Invented in the early 2000s, Hippodrome was invented as a single-player chess variant out of a need to remediate chess' "obstruction of elegance."
+This repository serves as an adaptation of the game using React.

 The game starts off with the four knights placed along the bottom row of a 4x4 chess board, and the rest of the twelve non-pawn pieces placed in a random fashion.
 One of the twelve non-pawn pieces is then removed randomly.
 The objective of the game is to line all of the four knights to the opposite side/row of the board.